Rexcrazy804/Zaphkiel/README.md

 and a custom **neovim** configuration with [lz.n](https://github.com/nvim-neorocks/lz.n) lazy loading.

-And as of 15th march 2025, newer configs will live in `users/Configs` with their supporting matugen templates in `nixosModules/external/matugen/templates`
+And as of 15th March 2025, newer configs will live in `users/Configs` with their supporting matugen templates in `nixosModules/external/matugen/templates`

 ## Nvim configuration